 Charles H. Revson Foundation Fellow Dr. Jovan Byford

 Jovan Byford is Lecturer in psychology at The Open University (United Kingdom).
 He received a Ph.D. in social sciences from Loughborough University and an M.Sc. in social and applied psychology from the University of Kent, both in the United Kingdom.
-For his Charles H. Revson Foundation Fellowship, Dr. Byford is conducting research for his project, “The Era of Witness?: Individual, Collected, and Collective Memory of the Holocaust in Serbia after 1989.”
+For his Charles H. Revson Foundation Fellowship, Dr. Byford conducted research for his project, “The Era of Witness?: Individual, Collected, and Collective Memory of the Holocaust in Serbia after 1989.”

 Dr. Byford is the author of three books: Conspiracy Theories: A Critical Introduction (in press), Denial and Repression of Antisemitism: Post-Communist Remembrance of the Serbian Bishop Nikolaj Velimirović (2008), and Teorija Zevere: Srbija protv ‘novog svetskog poretka’ [Conspiracy Theory: Serbia vs. the New World Order] (2006).
 With a few forthcoming book chapters, Dr. Byford has already published numerous scholarly articles, including, “‘Shortly afterwards, We Heard the Sound of the Gas Van’: Survivor Testimony and the Writing of History in Socialist Yugoslavia” in History and Memory (2010), “When I Say ‘the Holocaust’, I Mean ‘Jasenovac’: Remembrance of the Holocaust in Contemporary Serbia” in East European Jewish Affairs 37 (2007) and “‘Serbs Never Hated the Jews’: The Denial of Anti-Semitism in Contemporary Serbian Orthodox Christian Culture” in Patterns of Prejudice 40 (2006).
 Dr. Byford also has presented his research at various conferences in countries around the world, including the United States, Greece, Bosnia and Herzegovina, Croatia, England, and Germany.
 A native speaker of Serbian, Dr. Byford is also fluent in English.